 Spirits Soar at Spirit Ridge

-Regular readers of this blog may recall that in January, 2015, my husband, cat, and I spent a month in Beautiful British Columbia (BC) on Canada’s West Coast.
+Regular readers of this blog may recall that in January, 2015, my (late) husband, cat, and I spent a month in Beautiful British Columbia (BC) on Canada’s West Coast.
 Our destination was Spirit Ridge Vineyard Resort in Osoyoos, a tiny community situated in the southern tip of BC’s legendary wine country–the Okanagan Valley.

 I had done reflective posts during our R, R & R time away (that’s rest, relaxation, and rejuvenation), as spirits really do soar at Spirit Ridge.
 It is truly a place to come if you want to enrich your spirit.
 But I had not done a travel post highlighting some of the things visitors to Spirit Ridge in Osoyoos might enjoy.
-Time to correct that, as this week, we head back to BC for six weeks, but this time on Vancouver Island–probably my favourite place in all of Canada.
-Much more on that later, but for now, I’d like to entice you with all of the reasons we loved Osoyoos and our stay at Spirit Ridge.
+Time to correct that, and so in this post, I’d like to entice you with all of the reasons we loved Osoyoos and our stay at Spirit Ridge.

 6 reasons to choose Osoyoos as your Okanagan destination